How to Bathe and Groom Your Ferret

 Why Your Ferret May Need a Bath

-- Your little stinker has gotten into something (garbage, dirt, spilled something) on them.
+- Your little stinker has gotten into something (garbage, dirt, spilled something on themselves).

 - In some dry climates, ferrets' skin dries out and becomes itchy.
 An oatmeal bath is great for this.